 Vaccines are the best way to prevent serious illness and death from many infectious diseases.
 The Food and Drug Administration (FDA) adheres to rigorous testing standards before licensing vaccines.

-The FDA uses computers to predict how a new vaccine will work.
-Researchers then test the vaccine on animals.
-If the vaccine completes these tests successfully, the FDA allows it to be tested on people during clinical trials.
-People who participate in clinical trials understand the risks and choose to receive the vaccine.
-After reviewing clinical trial results and the proposed vaccine label, inspecting the plant where the vaccine will be made, and reviewing the vaccine production process, the FDA may decide to license the vaccine.
+After reviewing clinical trial results and the proposed vaccine label, inspecting the facility where the vaccine will be made, and reviewing the vaccine production process, the FDA may decide to license the vaccine.

 Once licensed, vaccines continue to be closely monitored through the national Vaccine Adverse Event Reporting System (VAERS) and Vaccine Safety Datalink (VSD) Project.
 Anyone can report a health problem to VAERS.
 Any problem with a vaccine may prompt further investigation by the Centers for Disease Control and Prevention and the Food and Drug Administration.